Ski Instructor Training Program

 First time skiers

-1- On flat ground- walking, stepping in a circle, making a wedge, athletic stance, ankle flex Video 1 2
+1- On flat ground- 1) walking 2) stepping in a circle 3) making a wedge 4) athletic stance 5) ankle flex Video

 Momentum helps the skis turn and keeps the skier moving downhill to start the next turn.
-This is feeling the flow, the most basic move in skiing and developing offensive ski moves right from the first turns.
+This is feeling the flow and developing offensive skiing moves right from the first turns.
 Skiers learn to make minimal turns and keep their momentum moving downhill with gravity.
-Big "MO" ,let it go, go with the flow.
+Big "MO" - let it go - go with the flow.

 Gradually adding speed can spontaneously match the skis so they are parallel very quickly.
 Video